CMU-17313Q/fall23-nodebb-nirvana/UserGuide.md

 **Instructors and Students:**

 1. Log in with their respective accounts.
-2. Enable the "Post Privately for Instructors" option.
+2. Enable the "Post Privately" option.
 3. Create test posts.
 4. Verify that these posts are visible to the instructor with the user's name.
 5. Confirm that other students or users cannot access or view these private posts.